About this Project

 - Improve students' ability to understand and predict how local, regional, and continental processes interact to mediate responses to human activities

-- Gain computational skills through engagement in simulation modeling, computer programming, distributed computing, and the analysis of large datasets
+- Gain computational skills through engagement in modeling, ecological forecasting, computer programming, distributed computing, and the analysis of large datasets

 - Develop hypotheses, conduct inquiry-based studies to test them, and evaluate if their hypotheses are supported or rejected by data